Skip to main content

 Tools can be validated independently for MCP tool listing scenarios or along with the conversational content.

-In addition, Application collector supports all API parameters including tools for custom implementations.
+The Application collector supports all API parameters, including tools, for custom implementations.

 {